TV's "As the World Turns" is ending - so what?

 “Of course,” Al answered smiling.

 Al turned.
-“Doug, set up a Seagate loan for Gordon’s new house with the principal and interest forgiven after eight years.”
-Gordon learned this was called a Silicon Valley “golden handcuff.”
+"Doug, set up a Seagate loan for Gordons new house with the principal and interest forgiven after eight years."
+Gordon learned this was called a Silicon Valley golden handcuff.
 It was nice to get the house loan, and he naively imagined working for Seagate forever.

 In a final moment of panic, Gordon blurted out his real concern.
 “Sir, will a technology researcher like me really be welcome at a manufacturing company like Seagate?”

-“Call me Al; please take this complementary ticket and go see our COMDEX exhibit and our customer’s exhibits; and when can you begin working for us?”
+"Call me Al; please take this complementary ticket and go see our COMDEX exhibit and our customers exhibits; and when can you begin working for us?"

 Gordon decided that all Seagate people must know this trick of jumping over the middle of conversations to get to the conclusions faster, like Doug and Al. He resolved to learn how himself.

 Leaving Al and Doug, he spent several hours walking through miles of aisles displaying COMDEX exhibits of computers, printers, disc drives, and software.
-He stopped at a booth labeled “Cow Ware.”
+He stopped at a booth labeled Cow Ware.

-“What’s Cow Ware?” he asked the man in the booth.
+"Whats Cow Ware?" he asked the man in the booth.

-“It’s our PC program to help dairy farmers manage their herds of milk cows.
-The farmers input the breeding line and milk output of each cow, and the program computes which cows to breed and which to send to the glue factory.”
+"Its our PC program to help dairy farmers manage their herds of milk cows.
+The farmers input the breeding line and milk output of each cow, and the program computes which cows to breed and which to send to the glue factory."

 Gordon started back to the airport, passing by Al again.
 Al was back at the crap table, now up by $100,000 but not looking any more excited than when he was down by $70,000.
 Smiling and shaking his head, Gordon joined the cab line outside the hotel.

 The cab took an hour to get him back to Butler Aviation and the taxi driver chatted with Gordon about the big crowds.
 Gordon thought he looked like a recent U.S. foreign arrival who had picked up an American street look.
 His long braided ponytail partly obscured his massive gold earrings and the tattoos on his arms and neck.
-Gordon looked at the drivers Las Vegas license on the front seat rear and saw a mug shot of the man in Asian clothes before the hippie additions.
+Gordon looked at the drivers Las Vegas license on the front seat back and saw a mug shot of the man in Asian clothes before the hippie additions.

-“COMDEX is the second biggest event we get in Las Vegas.
-Want to guess what’s biggest?” the driver asked.
+"COMDEX is the second biggest event we get in Las Vegas.
+Want to guess whats biggest?" the driver asked.
 Gordon had no idea.

-“Every year in early December the Rodeo Grand Championships are held here.
-The crowds are so huge I just drive to the airport and shout at the taxi line, ‘Anyone for the Golden Nugget, come get in.’
+"Every year in early December the Rodeo Grand Championships are held here.
+The crowds are so huge I just drive to the airport and shout at the taxi line, Anyone for the Golden Nugget, come get in.
 My cab fills up in a wink.
 And I can get back to the airport fast to pick up for another hotel.

 “A couple flew in to get married a few months after the last rodeo and they called my taxi phone to personally ask me to take them to a wedding chapel and be their best man.
 They had met as strangers in my cab at the rodeo the December before!

-“That’s great!”
+"Thats great!"
 Gordon laughed.

 Back in his airplane at McCarran Airport, Gordon radioed for his departure clearance and ground control instructed him to take taxiways Whiskey and Echo to runway 19 Left.
 After pulling into the run-up area he heard a call over the radio.
 “Mooney at 19 Left, may our Gulfstream taxi by to take off before you, sir?”

 Gordon saw a large business jet approaching down the taxiway.
-He knew the Gulfstream pilot’s radio request was unnecessary because he had heard ground control clear the jet to taxi to the runway for immediate takeoff.
+He knew the Gulfstream pilots radio request was unnecessary because he had heard ground control clear the jet to taxi to the runway for immediate takeoff.
 It needed to take off first because it was the faster plane.
 The radio request was partly professional courtesy common in airplane radio communications to emphasize flight safety, and partly the Gulfstream pilot wanting to not surprise Gordon.

-“Sir, it would be my pleasure if you taxied by without delay,” Gordon radioed back, hinting to the Gulfstream pilot that he knew jets hated to wait on the ground burning fuel.
-Sitting with jet engines idling was expensive, like keeping a fire burning by feeding it hundred dollar bills.
+"Sir, it would be my pleasure if you taxied by without delay," Gordon radioed back, hinting to the Gulfstream pilot that he knew jets hated to wait on the ground burning fuel.
+Sitting with jet engines idling was also expensive, like keeping a fire burning by feeding it hundred dollar bills.
 Such undertones were common because every radio transmission was tape recorded and might be reviewed by FAA regulators.

-The Gulfstream looked almost as large as a Boeing jet as it taxied past Gordon’s small plane and took off.
+The Gulfstream looked almost as large as a Boeing jet as it taxied past Gordons small plane and took off.
 Gordon was cleared for takeoff a few minutes later and he departed Las Vegas for the 75-minute flight back to Santa Monica Airport, flying an air route above the Las Vegas to L.A. highway.

 Climbing to his cruise altitude, Gordon heard the radar controller talking to another plane.
-“Top Gun 21, contact Nellis Air Force Base, and I thank you for your service to our country.”
-This wasn't standard aviation terminology and the words brought a lump to Gordon’s throat.
+Top Gun 21, contact Nellis Air Force Base, and I thank you for your service to our country.
+This wasn't standard aviation terminology and the words brought a lump to Gordons throat.
 She repeated them to each military plane in turn as Gordon flew on.

 A dark veil of night fell as he flew south over Nevada and California desert.
 Thousands of stars began to fill the desert sky, far more than he ever saw in lighted cities.
 Passing Palmdale, Gordon saw a lambent glow beyond the mountains ahead.
 It permeated the sky far ahead of him although the terrain below remained pitch black.

-Must be the lights of L.A, but I don’t remember seeing them this far north before.
+Must be the lights of L.A, but I dont remember seeing them this far north before.

 As Los Angeles came into view 15 minutes later, Gordon's eyes opened wide.
 L.A. was a dazzling sea of floating light that seemed to stretch forever He was soon flying over the San Fernando Valley and could see from Burbank to his east to the Ventura coastline far to his west, and far beyond Orange County to the south.
 Passing beyond the Santa Monica Mountains he saw an arc of light snaking 100 miles east.
 It ended in a softly glowing island: Palm Springs.
 To the south, another arm of light curved along the seacoast beside the dark Pacific Ocean, to the glowing island of San Diego.
 Gordon was seeing over two hundred miles in every direction.
 There was no sensation of speed in the still night air and not the slightest bump to hint he was even moving.
-Gordon looked at his groundspeed and saw the plane was ticking off 250 mph over the ground.
+Gordon looked at his ground speed and saw the plane was ticking off 250 mph over the ground.
 I could never explain this experience to anyone except a pilot.

-Pilots were sometimes asked why they fly by polite people who omit the rest of the question in their minds: “since there can be danger.”
+Pilots were sometimes asked why they fly by polite people who omit the rest of the question in their minds: since there can be danger.
 Few pilots were able to describe their experiences above the ordinary flat world humans live their lives on.
 Occasionally, pilots try by writing spiritual or allegorical books, like Richard Bach's Jonathon Livingston Seagull or Saint-Exupery's Little Prince.

 From Hard Drive!
 Chapter 8, first posted July 10, 2009

 Gordon was visiting Kermit in his Santa Cruz apartment, which was clean and neat, and without the slightest trace of female presence.
-In the background, Kermit’s Hi Fi was softly playing Erik Satie’s piano work Barefoot Dances.
-Brewing herbal tea on his stove, Kermit said, “I think Buddhist meditation gives an illuminating insight into God, from a scientific point of view.
-Don’t you agree?”
+In the background, Kermits Hi Fi was softly playing Erik Saties piano work Barefoot Dances.
+Brewing herbal tea on his stove, Kermit said, "I think Buddhist meditation gives an illuminating insight into God, from a scientific point of view.
+Dont you agree?"

-“Sort of like becoming One with your inner geek?”
+"Sort of like becoming One with your inner geek?
 Gordon wryly replied.
-“I personally appreciate God when I see our universe as God’s movie that humanity shares through the Common Sense, the unconscious communication we all silently share, to decide on how the universe behaves.
-Some call it the ‘collective unconscious.’”
+I personally appreciate God when I see our universe as Gods movie that humanity shares through the Common Sense, the unconscious communication we all silently share, to decide on how the universe behaves.
+Some call it the collective unconscious."

-Kermit took a sip of tea and raised a single eyebrow, “That's an awful strange concept to swallow in one gulp.
-Is ‘the universe is just a movie’ your own idea, Gordon?”
+Kermit took a sip of tea and raised a single eyebrow, "That's an awful strange concept to swallow in one gulp.
+Is the universe is just a movie your own idea, Gordon?"

-“Nope.
-More than two thousand years ago in ancient Greece, Plato's book The Republic called our human condition ‘The Cave.’
+"Nope.
+More than two thousand years ago in ancient Greece, Plato's book The Republic called our human condition "The Cave."
 He described our reality as hypnotic projections of images on the wall of a dark cave, wherein all humanity was confined to prevent them from seeking to experience the sun outside the cave.
 Plato said anyone breaking the hypnosis and finding their way outside into the sunlight would become terrified and desperately seek to return to the dark, fearful of ever speaking of his experience.
-Over the ages, many humans have sought and found that same Central Truth, from Plato's Greece to our modern world, but anyone who speaks of it has failed to follow the rules of the Cave and is considered strange and perhaps insane.”
+Over the ages, many humans have sought and found that same Central Truth, from Plato's Greece to our modern world, but anyone who speaks of it has failed to follow the rules of the Cave and is considered strange and perhaps insane."

-“Gordon, are you claiming that all humanity is just a mesmerized audience in God’s theater, watching a totally engrossing movie that God creates and directs?
-Sort of like the ‘Force’ in the Star Wars movie?”
+"Gordon, are you claiming that all humanity is just a mesmerized audience in Gods theater, watching a totally engrossing movie that God creates and directs?
+Sort of like the Force in the Star Wars movie?"

-“Maybe I can describe it better as a computer game.
-We’re video game players, totally fixated by the action on the screen, irritated if anyone distracts us.
-We don’t want to think or talk about anything but the game.
+"The Truth is frequently spoken but widely ignored.Maybe I can describe it better as a computer game.
+Were video game players, totally fixated by the action on the screen, irritated if anyone distracts us.
+We dont want to think or talk about anything but the game.
 To believe in the game we ignore the many unlikely coincidences necessary for our space-time universe to exist and support life, the impossibly many curious constructs in the movie.

 “Scientists can see our universe is artificial, but all their attempts to study why fail to be reproducible by other scientists.
 Humanity senses any attempt by science to directly reveal the objective Truth of God, through their collective but unconscious Common Sense, and they unconsciously shift reality a bit to make any such science irreproducible.”

 Kermit squirmed uncomfortably.
-“It’s true that the universe seems artificially constructed.
-Quantum mechanics has twenty arbitrary parameters that scientists can’t predict from any theory; they have to be measured by experiment.
-If some were larger or smaller by just a few percent, no life would exist.”
+"It's true that the universe seems artificially constructed.
+Quantum mechanics has twenty arbitrary parameters that scientists cant predict from any theory; they have to be measured by experiment.
+If some were larger or smaller by just a few percent, no life would exist."

-“Kermit, the string universe could be the projector of Plato’s Cave all right.
+"Kermit, the string universe could be the projector of Platos Cave all right.
 But ten dimensions would be just a bigger but still finite universe.
 It might be a step closer to the Central Truth, but adding any fixed number of additional dimensions just takes you to another more complex illusion.
-Limiting God to ten dimensions or any other fixed number is a foolish attempt by we petty humans to restrict illimitable God.
-Quantum field theory scientists have a much better picture of our universe, with well-established physics and a long history of experimental confirmation.
-They study the Metaverse, the collection of all possible universes, including ours.
-Their Metaverse has an unrestricted number of dimensions, and allows our past and future time dimensions.
-It doesn’t try to restrict or limit God.”
+Limiting God to ten dimensions or any other fixed number is a foolish attempt by us petty humans to restrict illimitable God.

-A soft breeze stirred Kermit’s window curtains, carrying a hint of the nearby sea.
-Gordon saw a box of audio cassette tapes sitting on Kermit's coffee table, labeled “Alan Watts Radio Talks.”
+A soft breeze stirred Kermits window curtains, carrying a hint of the nearby sea.
+Gordon saw a box of audio cassette tapes sitting on Kermit's coffee table, labeled Alan Watts Radio Talks.
 Looks like Kermit recorded all of them.

 “I recently read an article about your enlightenment guru, Alan Watts.
 It said he died an alcoholic.”

-“Don’t judge Watts’ work by his alcoholism, Gordon.
+"Dont judge Watts work by his alcoholism, Gordon.
 He often gave his best enlightenment lectures while drunk.
-Many religions use drugs to see God.”
+Many religions use drugs to see God."

 Gordon looked skeptical.